dikortis/LetsTalkETC/Episodes/Episode_12.md

-and I'm not perfect I don't know if I'm right I just seemed to me like you know code as long as what we said you know what let's let's live and die by our decisions and when he came around and kind of supported it and I
+and I'm not perfect I don't know if I'm right I just seemed to me like you know code as long as what we said you know what let's live and die by our decisions and when he came around and kind of supported it and I
 I thought oh wow they're still mining